farlhmd/FinalAPIAutomationTesting/readme.md

-## Running Mobile Automation Test with Katalon Studio
+## Running API Automation Test with Katalon Studio

 1. Clone this project or Download .zip